tbarron/emacs_goodies/README.md

 # My collection of emacs support files

-Makefile
+  * Makefile
-diary.el
+  * diary.el
-do-mode.el
+  * do-mode.el
-foo.el
+  * foo.el
-html.el
+  * html.el
-mail-aliases.el
+  * mail-aliases.el
-mykeys.el
+  * mykeys.el
-org-journal.el
+  * org-journal.el
-python-mode.el
+  * python-mode.el
-sccs.el
+  * sccs.el
-status.el
+  * status.el
-support.el
+  * support.el
-tmp.el
+  * tmp.el
+    * Place to experiment with new ideas.
+Not loaded automatically.
-tools.el
+  * tools.el
-unix.el
+  * unix.el
-wc-mode.el
+  * wc-mode.el
-word-count.el
+  * word-count.el

+To load a file manually, visit the file in the editor and type "\M-v" (which is bound to the emacs command eval-current-buffer).

+"\M-X" means type and release Escape, type and release X.

+"\CX-N" means type and release Ctrl-X, type and release N.